-Before better understanding of the meaning of research could be achieved, we should first examine the various characteristics of research and research process propounded by (Best, 1985; and Tuckman, 1978)
+Before a better understanding of the meaning of research could be achieved, we should first examine the various characteristics of research and the research process propounded by (Best, 1985; and Tuckman, 1978)

-- Research is directed toward the solution of a problem.
-It is concerned about finding the truth about an event or object. - Research involves a careful collection, organization and articulation of what is already known about the problems and what is yet to be known. - Research involves the quest for answers to unsolved problems that lead to high degree of originality. - Research entails logical and plausible explanation of the finding if the study or investigation. - Research is a structured process which follows a systematic order or rule of execution. - Research is based upon observable experience or empirical evidence; thus rejecting revelation and dogma as method of establishing knowledge - Research is a painstaking activity that demands a lot of courage and perseverance from the researcher. - Research is an expensive endeavour in terms of time, money resources and energy. - It demands accurate observation and description. - It demands a carefully and concisely recorded and reported procedure. - It is characterize by carefully designed procedures that apply rigorous analysis.
-It entails a careful statement of how the steps for data collection are followed; the subjects or objects studied; how the instruments were administered or the observations made and recorded, how the data analysed. - Research involves gathering new data from primary or firsthand sources or using existing data for new purpose. - Research requires the operational definition of terms.
+Research is directed toward the solution of a problem.
+It is concerned with finding the truth about an event or object.

+Research involves a careful collection, organization and articulation of what is already known about the problems and what is yet to be known.

+Research involves the quest for answers to unsolved problems that lead to a high degree of originality.

+The research entails a logical and plausible explanation of the finding of the study or investigation.

+Research is a structured process which follows a systematic order or rule of execution.

+Research is based upon observable experience or empirical evidence; thus rejecting revelation and dogma as a method of establishing knowledge.

+Research is a painstaking activity that demands a lot of courage and perseverance from the researcher.

+Research is an expensive endeavour in terms of time, money resources and energy.

+It demands accurate observation and description.

+It demands a carefully and concisely recorded and reported procedure.

+It is characterized by carefully designed procedures that apply rigorous analysis.
+It entails a careful statement of how the steps for data collection are followed; the subjects or objects studied; how the instruments were administered or the observations made and recorded, and how the data was analysed.

+Research involves gathering new data from primary or firsthand sources or using existing data for a new purpose.

+Research requires the operational definition of terms.

-- Research is objective and not based on beliefs - Research is factual not impressionistic, not taking a strong stand but flexible according to evidence. - Research involves tests of hypotheses or answering of questions. - Research requires a plan including isolation the isolation of the population, sample, variables, questions or hypotheses and test of data collection.
+Research is objective and not based on beliefs

+Research is factual, not impressionistic, not taking a strong stand but flexible according to evidence.

+Research involves tests of hypotheses or answering questions.

+Research requires a plan including isolation the isolation of the population, sample, variables, questions or hypotheses and test of data collection.